Robbie-Cook/mangiarbene-jekyll/index.md

 </div>
 <div class="home-quote">
     <p style="font-family: Monospace">
-    "Cooking is a troublesome sprite.
+    "Koken is a troublesome sprite.
 Often it may drive you to despair.
 Yet it is also very rewarding, for when you do succeed, or overcome a difficulty in doing so, you feel the satisfaction of a great triumph. <br><br> If you do not aspire to become a premier cook, you do not need to have been born with a pan on your head to become a good one. <span>Passion, care, and precision of method will generally suffice; then, of course, you must use the finest ingredients as your raw materials, for these will make you shine.</span>"
     </p>
     <br>
     <p style="font-size: 16px; margin-bottom: 48px;">